danielsodkiewicz/Counting-in-Binary/README.md

 C++ function for Generating a Binary Table and converting Dec to Bin

-Example outputw of the functions
+Example outputs of the functions
 --------------------------------

 ```